How to Spend a Cosy Weekend Away on Phillip Island

 To up your chances of seeing whales, the self-guided Bass Coast Whale Discovery Trail is your insiders' map on where you need to go and it advises you on the bays, headlands and beaches you have to hit.
 Even if you don't witness the majestic creatures this time around, these incredible sights are still worth a visit.
 If you'd prefer someone to lead the way for you, Wildlife Coast Cruises offers a variety of tours.
 Consider the Winter Whale Cruise, which takes a tour of four whale watching hotspots or go in search of the island's resident fur seals with this two-hour cruise.

 After a day of exploring this charming island in all its windswept glory, you're going to want somewhere cosy to retreat to and thaw out — preferably in front of a fireplace with a glass of red.
+We do have a specific guide to the best places to stay on.
+Philip Island but here are some of our faves.
 Our first pick is Cape Cabin, a mud-brick and timber home that boasts direct beach access and sweeping views across Bass Strait and Cape Woolamai.
 Hidden among native plant life, it's ideal for big groups as it sleeps up to nine guests across five large bedrooms.
 There's loads of space to spread out, with fully equipped indoor and outdoor kitchens, plus massive entertainment and living areas.

 For those looking for a more rural retreat, the Five Acres farm stay offers just that, while remaining easily within reach of Cowes.
 From here, your deck showcases sprawling views across Western Port Bay, while a fireplace makes for snug evening warming back up.
 Or, you could opt for an even more rustic approach with a stay in one of The Sheltered Glamping Co's luxury glamping tents.
 The largest, Emperor Safari, even comes with an outdoor tub to soak in.